 - Maximising the social and economic participation of those affected by diseases of the brain and mind.

-Projects extend from investigating the foundations of neurobiology and brain development to pursuing novel pharmacological and lifestyle intervention for a range of debilitating conditions.
+Projects extend from investigating the foundations of neurobiology and brain development to pursuing novel pharmacological and lifestyle interventions for a range of debilitating conditions.

 Our research teams draw on the University of Sydney’s existing strengths in health, science, psychology, engineering, and information technology, but also increasingly from other key social domains in ethics, law, philosophy, economics, education, workplace structure and social organisation.